wixplosives/components-coding-assignment/README.md

 # Implementation Notes
 * It's up to you whether to use vanilla JS and CSS, TypeScript, a library such as React or Vue, a boilerplate, or an online playground such as [CodeSandbox](https://codesandbox.io/).
-* We;d like you to implement data aggregation and graph layout on your own rather than use existing libraries such as Lodash and D3.
+* We'd like you to implement data aggregation and graph layout on your own rather than use existing libraries such as Lodash and D3.
 * We expect your code to be tidy, readable and reasonably modular, but don't try to make it as generic and reusable as possible.
 * Don't worry about compatibility with older browsers.
 Feel free to use the latest CSS and JavaScript features.
 * For date arithmetic you can either use the native `Date` object or a library such as [Moment](https://momentjs.com/docs/).
 If you decide to go with the native Date object, this [cheatsheet](./DATE_CHEATSHEET.md) might be helpful.
-* Documenting function signatures is not required.
+* We don't expect you to document function signatures.
 * Assume that the input data is valid, you don't need to validate it.
 * We don't expect you to write tests, but let's discuss afterwards what tests could be added.